 Remove Bad Links

-If you have any ‘spammy’ links linking to your website, you need to make an effort to remove them.
+If you have any ‘spammy’ links linking to your website, one of the first SEO tasks you need to do is make an effort to remove them.

 Why is this so important?
 Because bad links can really hurt your website’s authority and consequently your Google ranking.
 The easiest way to identify bad links is to use the SEMrush backlink audit tool.